 Lu Yang

 Lu Yang (b.
 1984, Shanghai) lives and works in Shanghai and Tokyo.
-Yang's solo exhibition will open at Fondation Louis Vuitton in Paris in April 2024 as part of the museum's exhibition series "Open Space."
+Lu Yang's newest video was on view at Fondation Louis Vuitton in Paris as part of the museum's exhibition series "Open Space."
 He was selected Artist of the Year 2022 by Deutsche Bank.
-Yang's work is currently on view in the exhibition WORLDBUILDING, curated by Hans Ulrich Obrist at Julia Stoschek collection in Düsseldorf, which was also exhibited at the Centre Pompidou-Metz.
+Lu Yang's work was included in the exhibition WORLDBUILDING, curated by Hans Ulrich Obrist at Julia Stoschek Foundation in Düsseldorf, which was also exhibited at the Centre Pompidou-Metz.
 Lu Yang has additionally been the subject of solo exhibitions at international institutions such as Kunsthalle Basel, Basel; Palais Populaire, Berlin; ARoS Museum, Aarhus; M Woods, Beijing; MOCA Cleveland; Ullens Center for Contemporary Art, Beijing; Zabludowicz Collection, London; Mori Art Museum, Tokyo and Kunstpalais Erlangen.
-He has participated in group exhibitions at The Milk of Dreams at La Biennale di Venezia; Rockbund Art Museum, Shanghai; CCA Tel Aviv; ICA, London; Muzeum Sztuki, Poland; Centre Pompidou, Paris; Hamburger Bahnhof, Berlin; and Fridericianum, Kassel among others.
+He has participated in group exhibitions at The Milk of Dreams at La Biennale di Venezia; Rockbund Art Museum, Shanghai; Times Square Arts, Times Square, New York; CCA Tel Aviv; ICA, London; Muzeum Sztuki, Poland; Centre Pompidou, Paris; Hamburger Bahnhof, Berlin; and Fridericianum, Kassel among others.

 Every night in December, Lu Yang takes over Times Square with a post-human dance party.
 Lu Yang’s elaborately outfitted and eerily lifelike avatars in Doku: Digital Reincarnation are born out of the artist’s distinct and ongoing scientific and philosophical inquiries — an interdisciplinary blend of Buddhism, neuroscience, psychology and modern technology.